windy-civi/toolkit/README.md

 - Be a runnable as basic scripts in python, bash, rust, or typescript which can run as shell scripts with args.
 - Have an `action.yml` file to run as a runner, most likely in GitHub Actions.
-- Have snapshots of real outputs.
-This allows people to see what expected outputs are, and for downstream actions to directly use your snapshot output for input.
-Each action is responsible for how to render those snapshots (See `render_snapshots.sh` in each action).
 - Have a `schemas` folder that uses JSON schema to define types.
-This allow other actions to import your schema for validation.
+  - This allow other actions to import your schema for validation.
+- Have `__snapshots__` that contain real file/folder outputs.
+This serves two purposes: (1) they show expected results and (2) they can be directly used as inputs for downstream snapshot tests.
+  - Each action manages its own snapshot rendering through a render_snapshots.sh script.
+  - Validation occurs via .github/validate-snapshots.yml for each specific module.